-When Will Autonomous Cars Be Available?
+When Will Self-Driving Cars Be Available?

-Of course, this may mean that it’s easier to get lorries driving in convoy on motorways and other highways on the basis that they can “platoon” and keep in contact with other vehicles ahead of them on the road, particularly if they’re driving known, well-travelled routes between depots.
+Of course, this may mean that it’s easier to get lorries driving in convoy on motorways and other highways on the basis that they can “platoon” and keep in contact with other vehicles ahead of them on the road.
+Particularly if they’re driving known, well-travelled routes between depots.

 Humans are very good at learning from their previous experience to adapt to changing circumstances.